Skip to main content

 Assistant Directors (AD) are experienced full-time professionals who supervise the RHDs/AHDs for several assigned buildings.
 Each AD lives in an apartment in one of their assigned residential communities.
 These individuals are part of the Residence Life and Housing Leadership Team and can be contacted at the main office in 303 Culkin Hall at 312-2246 (ext.
 2246).

-Central Office Staff provide administrative leadership and support to the department.
-The leadership team is composed of the Assistant Vice President, Associate and Assistant Directors that lead the residential education, staff development, facilities and operations, student advocacy, housing assignments, marketing and communications, and business operation work of the department.
-Administrative Assistants, graduate students, and student employees provide additional support.
-These individuals can be contacted at the main office in 303 Culkin Hall at 312-2246 (ext.
-2246).
 In the event that residents need emergency assistance, there are a variety of resources available.
 A network of coverage exists for each individual residential community and on a campus-wide basis.
-Residence Life and Housing staff are trained on topics pertinent to their job performance, including, but not limited to the administration of naloxone.
-In each community there is an on-call system which provides for RSS staff availability during evening and night-time hours.
-Information regarding who is on call for a particular community is available at the front desk.
-The Village Community Director, all Residence Hall Directors and Assistant Hall Directors share in on call coverage for the campus.
-If a resident requires the assistance of a Professional Staff and one is not available, University Police can assist 24 hours a day, 7 days a week, at
+Residence Life and Housing staff are trained on topics pertinent to their job responsibilities, including, but not limited to: Title IX, fire safety, and the administration of naloxone.
+In each community there is an on-call system which provides for RA staff availability during evening and night-time hours.
+Information regarding who is on-call for a particular community is available at the front desk.
+All Residence Hall Directors and Assistant Hall Directors share in on-call coverage for the campus.
+If a resident requires the assistance of professional staff and one is not available, University Police can assist 24 hours a day, 7 days a week, at 312-5555 (ext.
+5555).

 GENERAL RESIDENTIAL INFORMATION